-It’s an unbelievable dream that J. has blossomed in this way.
+"It’s an unbelievable dream that J. has blossomed in this way.
+We didn’t know he knew so much.
 Now we can communicate.
-We didn’t know he knew so much!
-He’s so proud that he can demonstrate what he knows.
+He’s so proud that he can demonstrate what he knows."

-Traditional speech-language therapy programs often attempt to teach expressive language right at the outset, generally by asking the child to produce single words, such as “open” or “more” in a highly repetitive way.
+Traditional speech-language therapy programs often attempt to teach expressive language right at the outset, generally by asking the child to produce single words, such as “open” or “more” in a repetitive way.

 Even before they can speak, many children are able to build language skills through reading, writing, and typing.
-Cortica’s Speech-Language Therapists teach both spoken language and written language in parallel.
+Cortica’s Speech-Language Therapists teach both spoken and written language in parallel.
 We also employ a range of programs to teach advanced language and story comprehension.

 Another under-recognized aspect of language development is the importance of rhythm and timing in the act of speaking.
 Cortica’s Music Therapists use music to build the rhythmic basis for language and communication.

-Your child's customized treatment plan will likely use therapies that center on language and cognition To determine what your child's developing mind needs most, we employ a methodical step-by-step approach that uses the highest quality laboratory tests available.
+Your child's customized treatment plan will likely use therapies that center on language and cognition.
+To determine what your child's developing mind needs most, we employ a methodical step-by-step approach that uses the highest quality laboratory tests available.